As Brazil's COVID-19 testing lags, available labs go unused

-SAO PAULO (Reuters) - Despite Brazil’s backlog of more than 90,000 specimens awaiting coronavirus testing and a rising death toll, laboratories are idle due to a lack of materials, the agriculture ministry said on Wednesday.
+SAO PAULO, April 15 (Reuters) - Despite Brazil’s backlog of more than 90,000 specimens awaiting coronavirus testing and a rising death toll, laboratories are idle due to a lack of materials, the agriculture ministry said on Wednesday.

 Brazil’s agriculture ministry told Reuters in a written response to questions that seven labs it had made available for coronavirus testing and which were cleared by the health regulator two weeks ago are still not being used for tests.